datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 Pipes
 ^^^^^

-When entering the “Pipes” page you will be met by figure 1.1.6C.
-This figure shows you all the available pipes in your subscription as well as some of their corresponding meta-data.
-There are also several search and filter options available, which are specially handy when trying to located one, or a set of pipes, in a subscription with many pipes.
+When entering the “Pipes” page you will be met by figure :ref:`figure_Training_Node_Landing_Page`.
+This figure shows you all the available pipes in your node as well as some of their corresponding metadata.
+There are also several search and filter options available, which are especially handy when trying to locate one or a set of pipes in a node with many pipes.

+.. _figure_Training_Node_Landing_Page:

 .. figure:: ./media/Architecture_Beginner_The_Sesam_Portal_C.png
    :align: center